 leethal Adventure Knit-a-long 2014

-Second annual leethal Adventure KAL - join now, we’ve barely just begun!
+Second annual leethal Adventure KAL - the last section has gone out, but you can still join and knit all the sections!
 Like a mystery knit-a-long, but with more adventure!

 You’ll make choices throughout your project to end up with a totally one-of-a-kind finished piece.
 You’ll choose from 6 different shapes; some shapes can be made as different items (there are 10+ item possibilities).
 There will be a total of 24 different stitch patterns (all both written and charted).